 Just under a third of grads report using Engineering Design as part of their job, making it the most popular skill.
-Knowledge of Engineering Design seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 10 percent more than their former classmates' salaries ($60K).
+Engineering Design commands a pay premium of 10 percent for SUNY Maritime College grads.

 |Academics||25th Percentile||75th Percentile|